Classification of Enriques surfaces with finite automorphism group in characteristic 2: Introduction

 In case of a classical or supersingular Enriques surface $X$, there exists a non-zero regular global 1-form $\eta$ on $X$.
-The divisorial part of the set of zeros of $\eta$ is called the bi-conductrix and the half of the biconductrix the conductrix.
-By definition, the canonical cover $\pi : \tilde{X} \to X$ has a singularity at $P\in Y$ if and only if $\eta$ vanishes at $\pi(P)$.
+The divisorial part of the scheme of zeros of $\eta$ is called the bi-conductrix and the half of the biconductrix the conductrix.
+By definition, the canonical cover $\pi : \tilde{X} \to X$ has a singularity at $P\in \tilde{X}$ if and only if $\eta$ vanishes at $\pi(P)$.
 Ekedahl and Shepherd-Barron \cite{ES} classified possible conductrices of elliptic and quasi-elliptic fibrations on classical and supersingular Enriques surfaces.
+The conductrix is an additional invariant of Enriques surfaces with non-normal cover and it will play a central role in our classification.

 The outline of the proof of Theorems \ref{mainSupersingular} and \ref{mainClassical} is as follows.
 First, recall that any Enriques surface $X$ admits a genus one fibration $\pi : X\to {\bf P}^1$, and any genus one fibration on an Enriques surface has a double fiber.
 Let $J(\pi) : J(X)\to {\bf P}^1$ be the Jacobian fibration associated with $\pi$.
 Then the Mordell-Weil group of $J(\pi)$ acts on $X$ effectively as automorphisms.
 Now, assume that the automorphism group $\Aut(X)$ is finite.
-Then, for any genus one fibration $\pi$ on $X$, the Mordell-Weil rank of its Jacobian fibration is $0$.
+Then, for any genus one fibration $\pi$ on $X$, the Mordell-Weil rank of its Jacobian fibration is $0$ (see Proposition \ref{MW-Dolgachev}).
 We will prove that the possible dual graphs of $(-2)$-curves on $X$ are nothing but those given in Theorems \ref{mainSupersingular} \rm{(A)} and \ref{mainClassical} \rm{(A)}, by using the condition of Mordell-Weil rank mentioned as above and Ekedahl and Shepherd-Barron's classification of conductrices (Theorem \ref{mainGraph}).
 Then it follows from a result by Vinberg \cite{V} that $\Aut(X)$ is in fact finite for each Enriques surface $X$ with one of these dual graphs of $(-2)$-curves (Proposition \ref{Vinberg}).